 - DVC members, annual/seasonal passholders, Florida residents: Depending on how you and your vacation party eat, how you like to schedule your day, the ages of your kids, etc., don't forget that the dining plan may not be the best option for Disney Vacation Club members.
 Go to Tables In Wonderland Pros and Cons for more details.
 Here are some quick TIW details: It's a card purchased for $175 for Florida residents and a discounted rate of $150 for DVC members and passholders.
 (Be sure to look at blackout dates.)
 It can be used for up to 10 people per card for 20% discount on EVERYTHING at select table service restaurants.
 And, I mean everything....including alcohol.
 It's important to remember that it must be at an approved (see TIW restaurant list) table service restaurant, be outside of blackout dates and all guests must be together for the card to be used, because the card must be with the purchaser and it's non-transferrable.
 With the TIW card, you can buy what you want.
 If you want an appetizer, get it with 20% off.
 If you want alcohol instead of soda, you can do that and get 20% off.
 Just like the dining plan, the TIW card has a list of restaurants where it can be used.
 Some locations are not places that can be used with the dining plan.
 The amount to spend to break even for the $150 fee is $750.

 - A quick service meal can be traded for 3 snacks and a table service meal can be traded for 5 snacks.
+You can buy all of the same snack items at the one location you are trading a QS or TS entitlement or all different snack items.
 This is very important for those attending the Food and Wine Festival.
 The food at the festival is not cheap and this is how you can get the best value for your snacks (Alcohol not included).
-Plus, after having a few snacks at the festival, you're too full to go have a QS meal.
+Plus, after having a few snacks at the festival, most are too full to go have a QS meal.
 For more information, go to Greatest Value For Dining Plan Snack Entitlements. ***When trading in a QS or TS entitlement for snacks, all snacks from that one entitlement you trade for snacks must be used at the one location.